stoeps13/connections-doc/source/admin/admin/t_admin_act_change_content_store_new.md

 6. Make the new content store active by setting the value of the default attribute to true.

+    !!! note
-    **Note:** Only one <store\> can have a default attribute that is set to true.
+    Only one <store\> can have a default attribute that is set to true.
 When you set the default attribute of a content store to true, new content is saved to that content store.
 Existing content remains in the old content store and is read-only.

 7. Modify the new <store\> to point to the new file system location.